croquet/microverse/staging/docs/Avatar.md

 ### `lookPitch:number`

-The avatar's camera rotation around the X axis (the axis going from left to right; thus a posivive value indicates to look "up" ,and a negative value indicates to look "down".)
+The avatar's camera rotation around the X axis (the axis going from left to right; thus a positive value indicates to look "up" ,and a negative value indicates to look "down".)

 To get desired effects, use the set method: